vnijs/gitgadget/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have update the app to use `main` as the default branch.
+In this version I have update the app to use `main` as the default branch and fixed a URL issue identified by CRAN.

 ## Test environments